azzazzel/liferay-docker-images/liferay-standalone/README.md

 # Liferay Docker Images

-This tool can create a Docker image from any released version of Liferay.
+This tool can create a Docker image from any released version of [Liferay].

 If you only want to try it out without getting to know the details, feel free to follow the instructions in [TL;DR] section at your own risk ;)